 - Take care when lifting luggage, ensuring the knees are bent and the back is straight.

 - Use luggage with wheels that can be pulled rather than having to be lifted.

 Medical Facilities in Saudi Arabia

-There is an abundance of both general and specialised hospitals, clinics and infirmaries in the Kingdom of Saudi Arabia, staffed by thousands of health workers to treat pilgrims.
-Basic healthcare facilities are free of charge for pilgrims and there are also health care facilities in Mina and Arafat.
-Wheelchair facilities are also provided for those who have difficulty walking.
+There is an abundance of hospitals, clinics and infirmaries in the Kingdom of Saudi Arabia, staffed by thousands of health workers.
+Basic healthcare facilities are free of charge for pilgrims.
+Wheelchair facilities are also provided to those who have difficulty walking.

 There was also 144 health centres in and around Makkah and in Madinah.
 Of these, 127 health centres were in Makkah and the holy sites – 31 centres in Makkah, 46 in Arafat, 28 in Mina, 6 in Muzdalifah and 16 centres at the Jamarat Bridge.
 There were also 10 health centres in the vicinity of Masjid al-Haram.
 12 pharmacies were assigned in Mina to provide medical services to the pilgrims.

-Pilgrims are encouraged to take a reasonable supply of over-the-counter drugs for common ailments along with them, as well as first aid supplies to deal with issues such as muscular pain, stomach problems, cuts, nausea, headaches, etc.
+Pilgrims are encouraged to bring a reasonable supply of over-the-counter drugs for common ailments, as well as first aid supplies to deal with issues such as muscular pain, stomach problems, cuts, nausea, headaches, etc.

-The following is a list of items that could be taken for common ailments experienced by pilgrims:
+The following is a list of items which may be used for common ailments experienced by pilgrims: